The tree

 Why does the card hierarchy feel cluttered?

-Prompting is navigating this tree.
-The axes are usually fixed by the task — the interesting choice is which of the three moves you make.
+Prompting is moving around this map.
+The axes are usually fixed by the task.
+The interesting choice is which of the three moves you make.

 ASKWhen you don't know yet.